Zastava Automobiles: 2000s

 After the war, there were trade talks with Hungarian firms to assemble Yugos in Hungary, but no agreement was reached because of the Yugoslavian partner's hesitation.
-However, Zastava Trucks were assembled in Hungary, near Pécs, with IVECO engines.
+However, Zastava Trucks were assembled in Hungary, near Pécs, with Iveco engines.

 Yugos were facelifted and new versions are introduced in the Belgrade International Motor Show in 2002.
-The new Zaatava Koral IN had a 1.1l 55HP engine with Bosch electronic injection, the transmission designed by Porsche, slightly new internal and external design, improved safety, and many extra details which were missing from former models.
+The new Zastava Koral IN had a 1.1l 55HP engine with Bosch electronic injection, the transmission designed by Porsche, slightly new internal and external design, improved safety, and many extra details which were missing from former models.
 Koral In also have Peugeot 1.1L, 60HP engine.

 The new generation of Yugo was granted a FIA certificate, so it was in compliance with European standards.

 In October 2000, Vojislav Koštunica became the new president of Yugoslavia (also a Yugo Koral owner) and soon after, the sanctions against the country were lifted the exports resumed.
 The production had fallen to a mere 9 per cent of its pre-1990 230,000-vehicle annual capacity, with exports at around 4,000 vehicles.

 The new Yugoslav government embarked on a $50 million reorganization effort in cooperation with the World Bank, which resulted in mass layoffs, aiming to privatize the company.

 A new prototype for the Yugo Florida, known as the Florida 2.0, was made, equipped with the same engine as in the Fiat Bravo 2.0.